Slow fashion and Heritage

 Other important milestones:

-Alpaca Samka is proud to partner with Positive Luxury, who award the Butterfly Mark to brands in recognition of their commitment to social and environmental sustainability.
+Alpaca Samka partnered previously with Positive Luxury, who award the Butterfly Mark to brands in recognition of their commitment to social and environmental sustainability.
 We use our position as a direct contact with rural Aymara communities to inspire and motivate people to make considered choices

 about the products they buy and reciprocate back to the weavers in positive ways.
 Everyday actions make a big difference to the world.